Alexander Kennedy: Electrical engineer

 In 1889, Kennedy resigned his professorship and left the University turning to electrical engineering, which he had researched during his academic career.
 That year he established a very thriving private practise as a consulting engineer at Westminster in partnership with Bernard Maxwell Jenkin, (son of Fleeming Jenkin) with the firm adopting the name of Kennedy & Jenkin.
 His consultancy soon became famous for its works in this field.
 His first major contract was to design the supply system for the Westminster Electric Supply Corporation and he was retained by that corporation as their consultant engineer for the rest of his life.
 He also worked for the Central Electric Company and the St James and Pall Mall Electric Light Company.
 Many towns first electric generating stations were built to his designs including those of Edinburgh, Glasgow, Manchester, Belfast, Croydon, Carlisle, Kirkcaldy, Weymouth, Hartlepool, York and Rotherham.
-Kennedy was contracted to build two hydroelectric stations for the British Aluminium Company, their first at the Falls of Foyers in 1896 and a second at Kinlochleven in 1909.
+Kennedy was contracted to build two hydroelectric stations for the British Aluminium Company, their first at Foyers in 1896 and a second at Kinlochleven in 1909.

 Kennedy also acted as a consultant to several railway companies in the London area, particularly in regard to electrification and tram systems.
 He advised the London County Council with regard to their tram network and instigated their use of unusual underground conduits for their electricity supply.
 In 1896 he was appointed engineer to the Waterloo and City Railway and the electrical systems were designed to his specifications.
 He held consultancy contracts with the London and Home Counties Electricity Authority, London Power Company, Edinburgh Corporation and the Calcutta Electric Supply Corporation.
 Kennedy hired as his Assistant Engineer at the firm another climber, Sydney Donkin, who was made a partner in the business in 1908 and became senior partner in 1934 upon the retirement of the son of the founder.

 In 1932 the London Power Company commemorated Kennedy by naming a new 1,315 GRT coastal collier SS Alexander Kennedy.